garretchristensen/BestPracticesManual/Manual.md

 > Forgetting the details provides an opportunity for reimagining the
 > study purpose and results to recall and understand them in their best
 > (i.e., most publishable) light.
 The reader may, as we do, recall
-> personal examples of such motivated decisions‚Äîthey are entirely
+> personal examples of such motivated decisions—they are entirely
 > ordinary products of human cognition.

 Institutional Review Boards